 The credit union is owned by its Members.
 Every Member, through their Membership Shareholdings, owns four shares of the organization, and has one vote on major decisions placed before the Membership.
+Even though every credit union is independent and locally controlled by its members, they all share a common bond: a dedication to their members and the community they serve.

 Yes.
 In fact, Ontario credit unions are among Canada’s soundest financial institutions.
 The Financial Services Regulatory Authority of Ontario (FSRA) insures Canadian currency deposits, including interest, to a maximum of $250,000 per Member.
 Deposits held in RSP, RIF, LIRA , LIF, RESP, and TFSA are fully insured with no maximum amount.
 Unique trust or joint accounts are insured separately from those in your own name, to a maximum of $250,000 per account.
 Learn more about FSRA.